SAP-samples/teched2023-XP185v/exercises/ex0/README.md

 ## Summary

-Now that you have checked all the prerequisites and have access to both administration cockpits, SAP BTP cockpit and the SCI cockpit,
+Now that you have checked all the prerequisites and have access to both administration cockpits, SAP BTP cockpit and the SAP Cloud Identity Services cockpit,
 Continue to - [Exercise 1 - Enable Multi-Factor Authentication for applications](../ex1/README.md)